Ash-jo121/Ash-jo121/README.md

 ## Hi there 👋

 #I am Ashish.
 I am a software engineer.
-I am fron Kochi.
+I am from Kochi.

 #Feel free to browse through my repos

+#If you want to reach me drop a mail to ashishjo2000@gmail.com

 <!--